geoffroypeeters/deeplearning-101-audiomir_book/_build/html/_sources/bricks_projection.md

 ResNet has been proposed by {cite}`DBLP:conf/cvpr/HeZRS16` in the framework of image recognition.
 A ResNet is made of a
-- large number of blocks each containing a residual connection (skip-connection).
+- <mark>large number of blocks</mark> each containing a <mark>residual</mark> connection (skip-connection).
-- the residual connection allows to bypass blocks during forward, and backward easely during training hence allows constructing very deep models (152 in the original papers).
+- the residual connection allows to
+  - bypass blocks during forward, and
+  - backward easily the gradients during training hence allows constructing very deep models (152 in the original papers).

 We are interested here in the two building blocks of ResNet:
 - the **building block**:\